DataJuggler/DataTier.Net/README.md

 <img src=https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/Data%20Model.jpg>

-There are four projects that make up a DataTier.Net project:
+There are four projects that make up a DataTier.Net project:<br/>

 <img src=https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/Anatomy%20of%20a%20DataTier.Net%20Project.png>

 <b>1.
-Application Logic Component</b>Contains the Controller Manager and Managers for each table and Data Operations (stored procedure calls).
+Application Logic Component</b>Contains the Controller Manager and Managers for each table and Data Operations (stored procedure calls).<br/>
 <b>2.
-Data Access Component</b>Contains the Data Manager and Managers for each table which contain Data Readers and Data Writers.
+Data Access Component</b>Contains the Data Manager and Managers for each table which contain Data Readers and Data Writers.<br/>
 <b>3.
-Gateway</b>Contains methods for Find, Load, Save and Delete plus any Custom Methods you create.
+Gateway</b>Contains methods for Find, Load, Save and Delete plus any Custom Methods you create.<br/>
 <b>4.
-Object Library</b>The object library uses partial classes and one is created for each table or view in your database.
+Object Library</b>The object library uses partial classes and one is created for each table or view in your database.<br/>

 For more information read the DataTier.Net User's Guide located in the Class Room folder if you clone or online here: https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/DataTier.Net%20Users%20Guide.pdf